JOE CROOKSTON From Ithaca, NY

-From the first strum of his 1948 Gibson, through stories of ruby red dresses, Tinian Island, Dylan Thomas, Taoist parables and drunken roosters you’ll be drawn in and deeply moved by his music.
+From the first strum of his 1948 Gibson, through stories of ruby red dresses, Tinian Island, Dylan Thomas, Taoist parables and drunken roosters you’ll be drawn in.
 It happens every time.
 Watch a YouTube video.
 It’s good, but it’s not the same.
 You gotta come to the show.
 Joe was recently signed to Tamulevich Artist Management along with fellow songwriters John Gorka, Red Horse and Peter Yarrow.

 Through his spirit and playfulness and his unwavering courage to be himself, you will be moved in ways you didn’t expect.
 He is literate, poignant and funny as hell. ~

 You’ll be glad you came.

 He lives in Ithaca, NY, and tours regularly in the US, Ireland and Canada.

 His CD, “Able Baker Charlie & Dog” received the most airplay of any folk acoustic recording and was awarded:

 “Album of the Year” by the International Folk Alliance in Memphis, TN.

 He received a year-long songwriting grant from the Rockefeller Foundation to travel throughout New York State, collect stories, and write original songs.

 “I hate folk music, but I absolutely LOVE Joe Crookston’s music!”